An Update On The Rare Earths Sector And Some Promising Rare Earths Stocks To Consider

 Peak Resources [ASX:PEK] [GR:M3U] (OTC:PKREF) - Price = AUD 0.02

-Not a US project, but plans for a US refinery.
-Peak Resources 75% own their Ngualla Tanzania Rare Earth Project, which is one of the world's highest grade rare earth projects, currently at the funding stage having completed their BFS.
-About 90% of their revenues will be coming from NdPr, as they have developed a process to remove the less valuable rare earths such as cerium.
-The Ngualla project has ore reserves of 18.5 million tonnes at 4.8% REO; 22% of the total mineral resource, with an expected 26 year life of mine.
+Not a US project but plans for a US refinery.
+Peak Resources 75% owns its Ngualla Tanzania Rare Earth Project, which is one of the world's highest grade rare earth projects, currently at the funding stage having completed their BFS.
+About 90% of its revenues will be coming from NdPr, as it has developed a process to remove the less valuable rare earths such as cerium.
+The Ngualla project has ore reserves of 18.5 million tonnes at 4.8% REO; 22% of the total mineral resource, with an expected 26-year life of mine.
 CapEx is estimated at a total USD 366m (USD 201m for the mine and USD 165m for their US refinery).
-Production is forecast to be oxide - 2,810 tpa NdPr 2N; Carbonate - 7,995 tpa La; 3,475 tpa Ce & 625 tpa SEG/HRE.
-The updated BFS resulted in a pre-tax NPV8% of USD 1.13b, or USD 776m post tax and royalties, and a 24% post tax IRR.
+Production is forecast to be oxide - 2,810 tpa NdPr 2N; Carbonate - 7,995 tpa La; 3,475 tpa Ce, and 625 tpa SEG/HRE.
+The updated BFS resulted in a pre-tax NPV8% of USD 1.13b or USD 776m post tax and royalties, and a 24% post tax IRR.
 Forecast OpEx was USD 32.24/kg NdPr oxide for the life of mine.

 Market cap is A$32m.